 Welcome to IEA Wind Member Country Activities for Finland

 Wind energy deployment has started after the new tariff system.
-In 2012, 90 MW were installed, reaching a total of 288 MW at the end of year, producing about 0.5 TWh, or 0.6% of gross demand in Finland.
-At the beginning of 2012, there were 5,900 MW of wind power projects in various phases of planning onshore and 3,000 MW of announced projects offshore.
+In 2013, 192 MW were installed, reaching a total of 448 MW at the end of 2013.
+Wind produced about 0.8 TWh—almost 1% of gross demand in Finland.
+At the beginning of 2013, there were 8,000 MW of wind power projects in various phases of planning on land, and 3,000 MW of announced projects offshore.

-Wind power technology in Finland employs more than 2,000 persons mainly in component and sub-system manufacturing (Moventas, ABB, The Switch, Hydroll), sensors (Vaisala and Labkotec) and material production (Ruukki, Ahlstrom).
-There are two Finnish wind turbine manufacturers, WinWinD and Mervento, producing multi-MW turbines.
+Wind power technology in Finland employs more than 3,000 persons mainly in component and sub-system manufacturing (ABB, Hydroll, Moventas, and The Switch), sensors (Labkotec and Vaisala) and material production (Ahlstrom and Ruukki).
 Project development activities are increasing, and also innovative O&M methods have been developed (Bladefence).
-Read the entire report here.